obonaventure/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

     a simple metric per application, which frequently resolves to whether the application will work properly not.
-13. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers
+13. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers.
 10. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
 However, metrics are lacking to support this statement